Polishing Garnets in a Rock Tumbler

 However, if you look at the ground you will see that it is littered with red particles.
 Those are tiny garnet chips that will make very gemmy but very small tumbled stones.
 You can prospect these chips and find tumbling grade material.
 However, it is in pieces that are about 1/2 inch in maximum dimension or less.
 Most of the garnet at Barton Mine is cross-cut by parting planes that have a spacing that is usually less than 1/4 inch.
 That limits the size of tumbling grade material.

 The Fine-Grained Garnets

 Tumbled stones made from green grossularite garnet from South Africa.
 The larger pieces are about one inch in maximum dimension.
 People call the material "Transvaal Jade" because it has the appearance of jade - but it is garnet.
-Want some?

 Most people think of garnet as a red transparent gem material.
 Most of it is a deep red with a tone that is so dark that the garnet is almost opaque.
 A completely different garnet is the fine-grained opaque garnets such as granular grossularite, shown in the accompanying photo.

 This material is composed of such fine-grained garnet that it has a sugary texture on broken surfaces.
 Most people are surprised to learn that it is really garnet.
 Many people call it "Transvaal Jade" because its green color and markings have caused many people to think that it is jade.
-We sell tumbled green grossularite on our tumbled stones page.

 Thoughts on Collecting and Buying